0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 - Requirements:
   - Low priv shell on a machine
   - An account with a SPN associated (or able to add new machines accounts (default value this quota is 10))
-  - WebDAV Redirector feature must be installed on the victim machine.
-(W10 has it by default, but manually installed on server 2016 and later)
+  - On the network, machines with WebClient running (some OS version had this service running by default or use the webclient starting trick from DTMSecurity).
+OneDrive, SharePoint and NextCloud also activate this on clients.
-  - A DNS record pointing to the attacker’s machine (By default authenticated users can do this)
+  - A DNS record pointing to the attacker’s machine (By default authenticated users can create records)
 - https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/

 #### Check who can add computers to the domain